 Maybe you are taking it for an off-label indication such as migraine or ANXIETY.
 The drug is also effective if used to relieve minor chest pain (angina) and also, it does help with essential tremors which some people with Parkinson’s have.

-Doctors sometimes use diuretics to reduce fluid volume in the body and these work via your kidneys.
-There are many agents today, and your doctor selects the best drug for you based upon your specific medical problem, age, kidney/heart function and even your RACE.
+Doctors sometimes use diuretics to reduce the fluid volume in the body and these work via your kidneys.
+There are many agents today, and your doctor selects the best drug for you based upon your specific medical problem, age, kidney/heart function, and even your RACE.

 And since millions of people use beta blockers (atenolol and propranolol and others), these are what I call “drug muggers” of CoQ10.
 You manufacture CoQ10 in your liver.
 Some of the beta blocker side effects may be relieved by taking a little bit of CoQ10 each day.
 CoQ10 is a naturally produced antioxidant, and most of this compound resides in your heart cells.
 It’s good ‘food’ for your entire cardiovascular system.
 If you take a beta blocker, my recommendation would be 100mg CoQ10 each day, or better yet, 50 mg of the more biologically active form called Ubiquinol.
 Either way, this may help you to stay on your prescribed medication because the CoQ10 will help alleviate some of the well-documented side effects of the drug.
 Do not discontinue your medication as it has some positive applications.
 Furthermore, please ask your physician what is right for you if you’d like to add the CoQ10.

 This category of drugs may deplete melatonin as well, though it takes a few months or years to do this.
 The drugs are known for causing sleep disturbances, vivid nightmares, bad dreams, and chronic insomnia, perhaps through the melatonin drug mugging effect.

 Lifestyle Factors Play a Role.